-I have a prominent surgical scar and a dent at the back of by head.
+I have a prominent surgical scar and a dent at the back of my head.
 It is not visible from the hair but it took a long time to heal.
-I cut my hair short so that the hair doesn’t pull the skin around my scar and make it sore.
+I keep my hair short so that the hair doesn’t pull the skin around my scar and make it sore.
 Although it healed and the scar formed, it doesn’t take much for the scalp around to get sore and sensitive to touch.

 Note: This is a living breathing document.
 It will change!